Hecla Mining’s consensus rating

 According to consensus estimates compiled by Thomson Reuters, ten analysts are covering Hecla Mining (HL).
 Plus, 70% of analysts gave a “hold” recommendation on the stock, and 10% gave a “buy” recommendation on the stock.
 HL’s ratings haven’t changed much in the last year.

 The target price for Hecla Mining is $6.55, which implies a potential upside of 19%.
 The target price has risen 120% in the last year, as the stock’s price has gained 75% in the same period.

 Hecla Mining’s revenue estimate

-A margin expansion is expected in 2018 and 2019, mainly due to Hecla Mining’s cost-cutting efforts and improved precious metal price (DBP) forecasts.
 However, Hecla Mining isn’t unique as far as cost-cutting efforts are concerned.
-Gold and silver miners IAMGOLD (IAG), AngloGold Ashanti (AU), and First Majestic Silver (AG) are also trying to reduce their costs.
+Other gold and silver miners such as Iamgold (IAG), AngloGold Ashanti (AU), and First Majestic Silver (AG) are also making efforts to reduce their costs.